Ai-ithub/iFDC---FDDDC/daily_reports/day2_report.md

 ---

-##  یافته‌های مهم:
+##  Key Observations:
-- فایل فاقد تست‌های دقیق برای همه ویژگی‌هاست (مثلاً `ph`, `cl_concentration` بررسی نمی‌شوند)
+- Some important fields (e.g., `ph`, `cl_concentration`) are not yet validated in the current pipeline.
-- مسیر `data/clean_data.csv` وجود نداشت و باید ایجاد می‌شد
+- The directory `data/clean_data.csv` did not exist and had to be created manually.
-- پتانسیل بالایی برای تبدیل این فایل به pipeline قابل تست وجود دارد
+- The current pipeline can be further enhanced with modular design and testing support.

 ---

-## تغییرات انجام شده:
+##  Tasks Completed:
-- اجرای pipeline روی فایل نمونه `dataset/sample_data.csv`
+- Successfully ran the pipeline on `dataset/sample_data.csv`
-- بررسی خروجی نهایی تمیز و ذخیره در فایل جدید
+- Verified and inspected the cleaned output
-- آماده‌سازی فایل برای ارزیابی مدل در روز آینده
+- Prepared cleaned data for upcoming model training tasks

 ---

-##  برنامه کاری فردا – ورود به مرحله مدل‌سازی
+##  Plan for Tomorrow – Start ML Model Training

-###  اولویت‌های روز سوم:
+###  Day 3 Priorities:
-1. بررسی اسکریپت آموزش مدل (احتمالاً در مسیر `Scripts/train_model.py`)
+1. Review the model training script (likely in `Scripts/train_model.py`)
-2. آموزش مدل پایه (XGBoost یا Regression ساده) روی داده‌های تمیزشده
+2. Train a baseline model (e.g., XGBoost or simple regression) using cleaned data
-3. ارزیابی مدل با RMSE, MAE
+3. Evaluate model using RMSE and MAE metrics
-4. ذخیره مدل نهایی در مسیر `models/`
+4. Save trained model artifact to the `models/` directory

 ---